dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 - [ ] **Create and state the content learning objectives using a "Students will be able to...
 (SWBAT)" statement, Bloom's action verbs, and the forms and functions of language that students will use to display their learning**

-Students will be able to know how to build an Express app from the ground up with a MongoDB database and using axios to make HTTP requests.
+Students will be able to know how to build an Express app from the ground up with a postgresql database and using axios to make HTTP requests.

 - [ ] **Give context around how mastery of this concept ties into the overarching learning goal from the review section**